antomicblitz/deepvariant-GPU-GUI/README.md

 ## Regions
-Here you can specify which chromosome(s) or regions to perform the variant calling.
+Here you can specify which chromosome or region to perform the variant calling.
 Here are examples of valid arguments (remember to use without parantheses):
 "chr2"
 "chr2:100000-120000"
-"chr1 chr2 chr3"
-etc.

 Note, keep in mind that if your chromosome names are different in your indexed reference genome, you should use this naming convention instead.
 You can check in the index file.